JeroenBoersma/docker-compose-development/README.md

   run mysqldump as you, current user
 - `mytop`
   run mytop as you, current user to monitor MySQL processes
+- `top`
+  monitor your running containers and see how much resources they are eating
 - `php [OPTIONS]`
   run php commands